Drew Waters Player Props: Royals vs. Reds

-On Tuesday, Drew Waters (on the back of going 1-for-3) and the Kansas City Royals play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+On Wednesday, Drew Waters (on the back of going 0-for-3) and the Kansas City Royals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
 First pitch is at 8:10 PM ET.

 Drew Waters Game Info & Props vs. the Reds